daquino/scala_examples/markdown/DataStructures.md

 val appendedLunchOptions = prependedLunchOptions :+ "Bakersfield"

-//use the updated method to create a new vector with the item at the specified index updated val updatedLunchOptions = appendedLunchOptions updated (0, "Samurai Sushi")
+//use the updated method to create a new vector with the item at the specified index updated val updatedLunchOptions = appendedLunchOptions.updated(0, "Samurai Sushi")

 //access elements of the Vector using () val fridayLunch = appendedLunchOptions(2)